shakahl/prometheus/docs/feature_flags.md

 it on disk.
 This will reduce the startup time since the memory state can be restored with this snapshot and m-mapped chunks without the need of WAL replay.

-## Scrape Timeout Metric
+## Extra Scrape Metrics

-`--enable-feature=scrape-timeout-metric`
+`--enable-feature=extra-scrape-metrics`

-This adds an additional automatically generated metric for each scrape target called `scrape_timeout_seconds`.
+This adds an additional automatically generated metrics for each scrape target.

+* `scrape_timeout_seconds`.
+The configured `scrape_timeout` for a target.
 This allows you to measure each target to find out how close they are to timing out with `scrape_duration_seconds / scrape_timeout_seconds`.